hexuandeng/NewTerm/README.md

-# NewTerm: Benchmarking Real-Time New Terms for Large Language Models
+# NewTerm: Benchmarking Real-Time New Terms for LLMs

 This repository hosts the the code and benchmark for the paper "***NewTerm**: Benchmarking Real-Time New Terms for Large Language Models*".
 We've developed a highly automated pipeline for new term benchmarks, which requires minimal human intervention, ensuring high-quality and flexible updates for real-time information.
 Further, we construct **NewTerm 2022** and **NewTerm 2023**, focusing on new words, new phrases, and old words with new meanings, and will **continue updating annually**.
 You can use ***NewTerm*** to: